Decomposing Tensor Spaces via Path Signatures: Introduction

 The paper is organized as follows.
 Necessary preliminaries about tensor algebras and the definition of the universal signature variety are recalled in Section \ref{section: univ}.
 In Section \ref{section: Thrall} we introduce the central objects that drive our study, namely Thrall modules, coming from the parametrization of the universal signature variety.
-We study the decomposition of the Thrall modules from the point of view of representation theory in Section \ref{sec:ThrallDecomp}, which provide motivating questions for the rest of the paper.
-We describe the decomposition more explicitly in Section \ref{sec:idempinv}, in terms of \emph{idempotent} elements.
-In Section \ref{sec:Invariants}, we apply our representation-theoretic methods to study \emph{invariants} of path signatures.
-Finally, in \Cref{section: tensor rank} we discuss \emph{tensor rank}.
+Understanding the Thrall modules from the point of view of representation theory turns out to be equivalent to some classical questions in algebraic combinatorics.
+We spell out these connections in Sections \ref{sec:ThrallDecomp} and \ref{sec:idempinv}, which are primarily of expository nature.
+Section \ref{sec:ThrallDecomp} is about the decomposition of the Thrall modules, which is related to the so-called \emph{Thrall problem}\footnote{This is the inspiration behind the terminology \emph{Thrall modules.}}, while in Section \ref{sec:idempinv} we describe the connection more explicitly, using higher Lie idempotents.
+In Section \ref{sec:Invariants}, we apply the representation-theoretic methods of the preceeding sections to study \emph{invariants} of path signatures. {It is worthwhile to note that signatures may give fitting answers to representation theoretic problems.
+For instance, in \Cref{eg:LieIdempotents3} they allow us to distinguish between isomorphic copies of the same isotypic components.
+In \Cref{our new invariant} they provide a canonical choice for the basis of a space of invariants.} Finally, in \Cref{section: tensor rank} we discuss \emph{tensor rank}.
 We show how the rank of signature tensors is tightly related to their symmetry.
 This allows us to give a new characterization of paths that have only finitely many nonzero log-signature tensors.
 Supporting code that verifies and extends all the computations presented here is available at the MathRepo repository